Key Takeaways

 For example, your waiter may insist that a tofu dish is vegetarian even when beef was used to season the sauce.
 Similarly, your friend's aunt may call her pumpkin soup vegetarian, even when the broth was simmered with pork bone.

-In order to be successful eating a meat-free diet in China, it’s important to first examine the context and customs surrounding vegetarianism.
+In order to eat a successfully meat-free diet in China, it's important to first examine the context and customs surrounding vegetarianism.
+If you're more interested in communicating your dietary preferences right away, jump directly to our handy list of essential Chinese vocabulary and phrases for vegetarians below.

 a group of young people standing around a round wooden table making chinese dumplings